Big white truck turns 111111!

 In the seven years that I’ve owned this exquisite big white truck, she has taken me (and Towhee the Trailer) everywhere we’ve ever wanted to go over a total of 87,111 miles, or about 12,444 miles per year.
 Which adds up to … 111,111 miles total in her lifetime.

 And, and!
-Guess what the date was when I discovered that the big white truck had that very day turned 111,111.
+Guess what the date was when I discovered that the big white truck had that very day turned her odometer over to 111,111 miles.
 Just guess.
-The mileage changed over to 111,111 on January 1 … 1/1.
+The mileage changed over to 111,111 on January 1.
+On 1/1.
 I say this big white truck is #1!! πŸ™‚

 This entry was posted in Uncategorized.
 Bookmark the permalink.